daemonbsd56/nyx/README.md

 		$ ./fetch-sources

    - it will download the latest development set of the SVN/LFS book
 * Start building the toolchain by running the script.

 		$ ./strap
 		$ popd
-    - Nano (text-editor) and wget (fetching tool) are installed during the toolchain and will be a valuable aid during the next step in casu the building of the proper final NYX.
+   - Nano (text-editor) and wget (fetching tool) are installed during the toolchain and will be a valuable aid during the next step in case the building of the proper final Nyx.

 * Change toolchain's permission to root.

 		$ sudo chown -Rv 0:0 /mnt/lfs